verifai/multiLLM/README.md

 ```
 What we did was create some actions that are simple I/O operations on data.
 We can then chain them together using the `then()` method mentioned above.
 The order of operations for then is left to right, in this case action1 will go first then action2.
 These actions can be tailored to your own specification, since the actions are serial, you can specify the information that is going to be passed into the function and what information will be returned.

-After you have created the action chain you can pass this into the `Multi_LLM.run()` method and run.
+After you have created the action chain you can pass this into the `MultiLLM.run()` method and run.

 ### Action Chain